nrennie/nrennie.rbind.io/content/blog/2023-09-30-creating-typewriter-maps-r/index.md

   mutate(x = as.numeric(x))
 ```

-Now let's create a lool-up table for our selected letters and which elevation level they map to:
+Now let's create a look-up table for our selected letters and which elevation level they map to:

 ```r
 chars <- c("l", "I", "H", "M")